PhD in English

 Course Requirements

-To be awarded the PhD, the candidate must maintain a grade point average of 3.0 in both semesters.
+To be awarded the PhD, the candidate must maintain a grade point average of 3.0 in both terms.
 No grade below a B– will count toward the PhD.

-Sixteen 4-credit courses (64 credits) are required for the degree, of which not more than four may be taken in one semester.
+Sixteen 4-unit courses (64 units) are required for the degree, of which not more than four may be taken in one term.
 Course requirements are as follows:

 Foreign Language Requirement

 Advanced proficiency is demonstrated by a placement test administered by a foreign language program at BU.
-Intermediate proficiency in a foreign language can be demonstrated by scoring in the “intermediate” range on a BU-administered placement test, passing a noncredit graduate reading course in an appropriate foreign language, or receiving a B or better in a graduate-level literature course taught in a foreign language.
-Note that courses taken for credit cannot be taken as a fifth course in any semester.
+Reading-level proficiency in a foreign language can be demonstrated in one of three ways: students can pass a noncredit graduate reading course in an appropriate foreign language; receive a B or better in a graduate-level literature course taught in a foreign language; or pass a translation test administered by a foreign language department.
+Note that courses taken for units cannot be taken as a fifth course in any term.
 The foreign language requirement may also be satisfied by receiving at least a B in a graduate-level course in Old English, if and when it is offered (Old English courses also count toward the courses required for the degree).

 A student wishing to fulfill advanced proficiency in a language for which there is no available examination should consult the Director of Graduate Studies.